Visual system

 Winky operates in a category with no clear incumbent worth imitating, which is the most useful kind of brand brief and also the riskiest.

-Context, constraint, and the part that mattered.
+Context, approach, and the decisions that mattered.

 The brief was an identity system that would not flinch in a category that has not yet decided what it looks like.
 We anchored the system on a custom wordmark, a single typographic voice, a constrained palette, and a photography direction that did not borrow from any adjacent segment.
 The deliverable is a 26-spread brand book — short enough to be read, long enough to be operated — and a small set of working files that the team applies without supervision.